 – Natural weathering can also disturb asbestos-bearing rock, and when human activity is concentrated nearby, people can be at risk.

 Obviously, Australians don’t want to take the chance or wait until the asbestos is degrading to remove it.
-It can be remediated by licensed firms.
+It can be remediated by licensed firms such as GBAR group who are servicing the Sydney and Brisbane asbestos removal markets.
 Contact us to talk about it if you are unsure or concerned.